industrydive/incident_response/README.md

       NOTE: You may want to save the HTTP trigger endpoint that is part of the output from the deployment command for use in step 5, although you can find this information for each cloud function in the google cloud console later.

 5. Now that you have deployed your cloud functions, go back and replace the placeholder URLs with the correct cloud function HTTP trigger endpoints.
-If you can remember where these were/which endpoint belows where, then reference step 3.
+If you can't remember where these were/which endpoint belongs where, then reference step 3.

 6. In Slack, navigate to OAuth & Permissions and hit the Install to Workspace button.
 Your slack app should now function as seen in the [demo](#### Basic App Flow)